drevops/vortex/scripts/drevops/docs/maintenance/authoring-documentation.md

 ### Publishing

-An automated CI build publishes this documentation on DrevOps release (as a latest version) and on every commit to a branch with `docs` string in its name (to allow publishing documentation for feature branches).
+An automated CI build publishes this documentation on DrevOps release (as a `latest` version) and on every commit to a branch that has `docs` string in its name.
+This allowa publishing documentation for feature branches.

 ## Consumer site documentation